awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

    After you complete the preceding preparation tasks, use the [aws\_s3\.query\_export\_to\_s3](#aws_s3.export_query_to_s3) function to export query results to Amazon S3\.
 For details about this process, see [Exporting query data using the aws\_s3\.query\_export\_to\_s3 function](#postgresql-s3-export-examples)\.

-## Verify that your PostgreSQL version supports exports<a name="postgresql-s3-supported"></a>
+## Verify that your RDS for PostgreSQL version supports exports<a name="postgresql-s3-supported"></a>

-Currently, Amazon S3 exports are supported for PostgreSQL 10\.14, 11\.9, and 12\.4 and later\.
+Currently, Amazon S3 exports are supported for the following versions of RDS for PostgreSQL:
++ 10\.14 and higher 10 versions
++ 11\.9 and higher 11 versions
++ 12\.4 and higher 12 versions
++ 13\.1 and higher 13 versions

 You can also verify support by using the `describe-db-engine-versions` command\.
 The following example verify support for version 10\.14\.

 ```
 aws rds describe-db-engine-versions --region us-east-1 \